 Yangon, formerly Rangoon and no longer the capital of Myanmar, is a diverse city.
-Two days in Yangon is enough to see the contrast of an evolving culture and a modern metropolis .
-This urban landscape is an eclectic mix of glittering Buddhist temples, British colonial architecture and thin, squashed-looking apartments for the city dwellers.
+Two days in Yangon is enough to see the contrast between an evolving culture and a modern metropolis.
+This urban landscape is an eclectic mix of glittering Buddhist temples, British colonial architecture, and thin, squashed-looking apartments for the city dwellers.
 The chaotic street vendors line the streets, smells of the flavoursome food and big smiles from the Myanmar people will make you love the hustle and bustle of Yangon.

-For a jam-packed 48 hours in Yangon, you can easily navigate round the city visiting the many sights and experiences that will capture your imagination.
+For a jam-packed 48 hours in Yangon, you can easily navigate around the city visiting the many sights and experiences that will capture your imagination.

 NORTH YANGON | 2 DAYS IN YANGON

 Look up at the Reclining Buddha at Chauk Htat Gyi Pagoda

 You are faced with a ginormous 65 metre long reclining Buddha as soon as you enter the large metal-roofed shed, just north of Kandawgyi Lake.
 In all its glory, the Chaukhtatgyi Paya is a splendid display with golden robes, and glass eyes, and the crown is encrusted with diamonds and other precious stones.
 Don’t forget to take a loop to see the bottom of the feet which are decorated with more than 100 lakshanas, depictions of Buddha’s physical and spiritual characteristics.

 Open 6 am-8 pm | Admission free, donations welcome | Located in the Shwe Gon Taing Road.
 Tamwe Township